isabella232/nudm-hack/README.md

 ## **What do I win?**

 Bragging rights!
 Some awesome HS2 Swag!
-And $2,000 will be allocated to the NUDM fundraising totals to the dance-a-thon team or individual chosen by the hack-a-thon winners.
+And $2,000 will be allocated to the NUDM fundraising totals to the dance-a-thon team or individual chosen by the tech challenge winners.

 ## **Am I going to Disney World?**